migmoren/terraform-aws-eks-airflow/README.md

 kubectl patch deploy --namespace kube-system tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'
 ```

 Override values.yaml (this file is used to customize the installation using Helm).
-In the example below, we are setting the number of worker replicas, all possible values can be seen in [values.yaml](https://github.com/helm/charts/blob/master/stable/airflow/values.yaml):
+In the example below, we are setting the default user/password, all possible values can be seen in [values.yaml](https://github.com/helm/charts/blob/master/stable/airflow/values.yaml):
 ```
 ...
-workers:
-  replicas: 2
+webserver:
+  defaultUser:
+    enabled:    true
+    role:       Admin
+    username:   <example-user>
+    email:      <example-email>
+    firstName:  <example-firstname>
+    lastName:   <example-lastname>
+    password:   <example-password>
 ...
 ```